AckerlyXu/heima/articles/application-gateway/application-gateway-diagnostics.md

 You can view and analyze activity log data using any of the following methods:

-* **Azure tools:** Retrieve information from the activity log through Azure PowerShell, the Azure Command Line Interface (CLI), the Azure REST API, or the Azure Portal Preview.
+* **Azure tools:** Retrieve information from the activity log through Azure PowerShell, the Azure Command Line Interface (CLI), the Azure REST API, or the Azure Portal.
 Step-by-step instructions for each method are detailed in the [Activity operations with Resource Manager](../azure-resource-manager/resource-group-audit.md) article.
 * **Power BI:** If you don't already have a [Power BI](https://powerbi.microsoft.com/pricing) account, you can try it for free.
 Using the [Azure Activity Logs content pack for Power BI](https://powerbi.microsoft.com/documentation/powerbi-content-pack-azure-audit-logs/) you can analyze your data with pre-configured dashboards that you can use as-is, or customize.

 ## View and analyze the access and firewall log